colfio/colfio/README.md

 - `subscribe(action)` - subscribes for messages with a given action
 - `unsubscribe(action)` - unsubscribes a message
 - `sendMessage` - sends a message
+- `onAttach` - called when the component is being added to the scene
+- `onDetach` - called when the component is being detached from the scene
+- `onFixedUpdate` - called with given frequency (only when `frequency` property is set)
 - `onMessage` - called whenever the component receives a message
 - `onRemove` - called before removal from the scene
 - `onUpdate` - game loop, called each 16ms, used to update the component's state